-This delectable Blueberry Peach Pie recipe features a flaky, buttery crust filled with a medley of fresh, sweet blueberries and ripe, aromatic peaches.
+This Blueberry Peach Pie recipe features a flaky, buttery crust filled with a medley of fresh, sweet blueberries and ripe, aromatic peaches.
 Whether enjoyed warm with a scoop of vanilla ice cream or savored on its own, this Blueberry Peach Pie captures the essence of summer in every bite.

 Ingredients and substitutions for the best Blueberry Peach Pie

-- Plain flour: This is the best option for that flaky pastry, cake flour is not recommended here and if you live in the UK, see the FAQ's section as to a the type of flour to use here.
+- Plain flour: Is the best option for that flaky pastry, cake flour is not recommended here and if you live in the UK, see the FAQ's section as to the type of flour to use here.

 - Butter: Cold and cubed helps you press it into your flour without heating it up too much as you work it.
-Make sure that butter is fully coated with flour so no puddles form during baking.
-Unsalted was used here as this is fresher than salted, however, you could absolutely substitute salted butter here.
+Make sure the butter is fully coated with flour so no puddles form during baking.
+Unsalted was used as this is fresher than salted, however, you could absolutely replace with salted butter.

-- Ice water: Ice water helps the water not soak into the flour too much which helps the gluten form in the dough whilst giving you that flaky texture!
+- Ice water: Ice water helps the water not soak into the flour too much.
+This helps the gluten form in the dough whilst giving you that flaky texture!

 - Sugar: Superfine or caster sugar is best here thanks to it's fine texture that will help draw out the moisture in our produce whilst also dissolving perfectly.